Gaither Vocal Band: Widespread popularity

 Later Michael English left.
 He was replaced by Buddy Mullins.
-Mullins was only a temporary fill-in, but he was included on the album Testify.
-Terry Franklin soon left and was replaced by yet another Imperials alumnus, Jonathan Pierce (formerly known as Jonathan Hildreth, his first and last name—then changed to his first and middle name).
-Strengthened by the popularity of the Homecoming video series, the Vocal Band added Guy Penrod at lead.
-After Pierce's departure, Gaither hired David Phelps at tenor.
-After Lowry's departure, Imperials alumnus Russ Taff sang baritone for a couple of years.
+Buddy Mullins was only a temporary fill-in, but he was included on the album Testify.
+Terry Franklin soon left and was replaced by yet another Imperials alumnus, Jonathan Pierce (formerly known as Jonathan Hildreth, his first and last name, then changed to his first and middle name).
+Strengthened by the popularity of the Homecoming video series, the Vocal Band added Guy Penrod at lead following the departure of Buddy Mullins.
+After Jonathan Pierce's departure, Gaither hired David Phelps at tenor.
+After Mark Lowry's departure, Imperials alumnus Russ Taff sang baritone for a couple of years.
 Marshall Hall was his replacement.
-Wes Hampton succeeded Phelps in 2005.
+Wes Hampton succeeded David Phelps in 2005.

 The group has had three number one songs on the Singing News chart.
 "Yes, I Know" held the top position from July to October 1997, as did "I Will Go On" in November 2006.
 "Greatly Blessed" was their third number one single.
-The group has routinely performed classic Southern Gospel songs including many written by Bill and Gloria Gaither like "He Touched Me", "I Believe In A Hill Called Mount Calvary", and "Sinner Saved By Grace."
+The group has routinely performed classic Southern Gospel songs including many written by Bill and Gloria Gaither like "He Touched Me", "I Believe In A Hill Called Mount Calvary", and "Sinner Saved By Grace".